kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   for more details.
 - `EfficientWatchResumption`: Allows for storage-originated bookmark (progress notify) events to be delivered to the users.
 This is only applied to watch operations.
-- `EventedPLEG`: Enable support for the kubelet to receive container life cycle events from the
+- `EventedPLEG`: Enablse support for the kubelet to receive container life cycle events from the
   {{< glossary_tooltip text="container runtime" term_id="container-runtime" >}} via
   an extension to {{<glossary_tooltip term_id="cri" text="CRI">}}.
   (PLEG is an abbreviation for “Pod lifecycle event generator”).